 Creating Rust with Paint.

-After searching for a couple hours and reading through a few forums I found what I was looking for.
+After searching for a couple of hours and reading through a few forums I found what I was looking for.
 Those that make the scaled military models know a thing or two about creating realistic damage and rust.
-The only problem I could see for me was that I needed to do is to do it on a much bigger scale than a 8 inch model, but I going to give it a try anyways.
-Part of the beauty of creating a rust or worn effect is that you don’t have to be perfect.
+The only problem I could see for me was that I needed to do is to do it on a much bigger scale than an 8 inch model, but I going to give it a try anyway.
+Part of the beauty of creating rust or worn effect is that you don’t have to be perfect.